STORY 2: Kickapoo Woods/Bosque Kickapoo

 Josh Coles, director, McCormick Bridgehouse & Chicago River Museum

 June Webb, former Chicago Pubic School teacher and site steward

-Liza Lehrer, assistant director of Lincoln Park Zoo’s Urban Wildlife Institute
+Liza Lehrer, assistant director of Lincoln Park Zoo’s Urban Wildlife Institute. and groundhog expert

 Native Americans and Fire